SOCKS: Performance and limitations

 SOCKS proxies, particularly SOCKS5, generally provide improved performance and broader protocol support compared to SOCKS4, making them suitable for use cases involving high concurrency and UDP traffic.
 Unlike HTTP proxies, SOCKS5 operates at the session layer and does not inspect or filter data, which reduces overhead and can result in lower latency beneficial for latency-sensitive applications such as gaming or streaming.
-Benchmarks of various SOCKS5 implementations show it can handle thousands of simultaneous connections with response times often within milliseconds, demonstrating high throughput potential under load.
+Benchmarks of various SOCKS5 implementations show that it can handle thousands of simultaneous connections with response times often within milliseconds, demonstrating high throughput potential under load.

-However, SOCKS lacks built-in encryption, leaving traffic vulnerable to interception and making it less secure than Virtual Private Networks (VPNs) or HTTPS proxies that provide encapsulation and data integrity.
+However, SOCKS lacks built-in encryption, leaving traffic vulnerable to interception and making it less secure than virtual private networks (VPNs) or HTTPS proxies that provide encapsulation and data integrity.
 Additionally, using a SOCKS proxy adds an extra network hop, potentially increasing latency and affecting performance-sensitive scenarios.
 While SOCKS5 supports UDP through the UDP ASSOCIATE command, the use of UDP proxying complicates firewall traversal and may be unreliable in some network environments.

 These characteristics determine the practical performance capabilities and limitations of SOCKS, defining its appropriate use in many proxying scenarios but limiting its suitability where encryption or minimal latency is required.